 After the tour, we piled into a johnboat and headed to our cleanup site, where we spent the next three hours digging through silt and mud, filling bag after bag with washed-up refuse.
 In the end, our group filled a boat halfway with trash, a small but meaningful contribution to the 21,762 pounds of waste collected during Living Lands & Waters’ week-long Moscow cleanup.

-While these two trips may seem hopelessly disparate, they in reality represent two distinct but equally necessary approaches to the SOIL SERIES mission to develop and expand networks of nourishment in Bethel through the generative juncture of community resources and artistic practice.
+While these two trips may seem incredibly disparate, we feel they perfectly illustrate our multi-faceted social drawing practice, which aims to develop and expand networks of nourishment in Bethel through the generative juncture of community resources and artistic practice.

 Our visit to the museum offered artistic, intellectual, and cultural nourishment, while the Ohio River cleanup was aimed at improving the ecological health of the area’s most vital waterway — and, by extension, the health of the people who live and work around the river.
 The museum and the river both, in their own ways, exemplify the varied points comprising the vast nutritional networks that sustain our communities.